Ali-Mohamed0/ASUMobiCarG30/README.md

-# Smart Car Features Description :
+## Smart Car Features Description :

 This is an featured RC-Car which have additional skills and options to perform nontraditional missions

-# Easy Driving Application.
+## Easy Driving Application.

-  1-User can control the car Movements Forward ,right..etc, by using an easy mobile app. or by Desktop app. even a
+  User can control the car Movements Forward ,right..etc, by using an easy mobile app. or by Desktop app. even a
      child can use it.

-  2-The Car can avoid obstacles under minimum conditions .
+  The Car can avoid obstacles under minimum conditions .

-# Line Tracking Application.
+## Line Tracking Application.

-   3-Provide line tracking mode by following a black track on a white background.
+   Provide line tracking mode by following a black track on a white background.

-# Maximizes the all abilities as possible as can.

-  4-Maximum battery capacity.

-  5-Maximum speed.

-# Accurate Movement Application.
+## Accurate Movement Application.

-  6-Provide accurate movement driving mode.
+  Provide accurate movement driving mode.

-  7-Can move in rectangular shaped path or circle path according to a certain movement distance and angle.
+  Can move in rectangular shaped path or circle path according to a certain movement distance and angle.

-All of that will prepared and checked under many quality control circumstances.
+## Maximizes the all abilities as possible as can.

+  Maximum battery capacity.

+  Maximum speed.

-#  Team Members :
+##  Team Members :

-1-Ali Mohamed
+### 1-Ali Mohamed

-2-Mayar Gamal
+### 2-Mayar Gamal

-3-Mai Mohsen
+### 3-Mai Mohsen

-4-Ali Ahmed
+### 4-Ali Ahmed

-5-Abdallh Mohamed
+### 5-Abdallh Mohamed

-6-Sara Krm
+### 6-Sara Krm

-7-Omar Abd EL Shafy
+### 7-Omar Abd EL Shafy

-8-Mayar Sayed
+### 8-Mayar Sayed

-9-Abdelazim Mohamed
+### 9-Abdelazim Mohamed

-10-Omar Ahmed
+### 10-Omar Ahmed